Naharashu/Naharashu/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-LightJS-Reforged
+- 🔭 I’m currently working on ... idk
-- 🌱 I’m currently learning ...
-C++
+- 🌱 I’m currently learning ... nothing
 - 👯 I’m looking to collaborate on ... nothing
 - 🤔 I’m looking for help with ... nothing
 - 💬 Ask me about ... nothing